tim-peterson/R-graphing-statistics/README.md

 	6-4  10.0633333   1.258088  18.868579 0.0163264
 	6-5  10.8180808   2.422609  19.213553 0.0046312

+Once again you can see a highly statistically significant difference when comparing groups 2 and 3 (`3-2`), `0.0000000` (assuming a p <= 0.05 threshold).
+Whereas, groups 1 and 2 (`2-1`) aren't statistically different, `0.6656398`.
+You can see that's similiar to using the Holm's method.
+The p-values are only shown to 8 decimal points so to get the exact value you can print to whatever decimal places you need.

+`print(tt,digits=15)`

 ## Graphing

-Load ggplot graphing library.
-If not installed, run this: `install.packages(ggplot2)`
+Load [ggplot](https://cran.r-project.org/web/packages/ggplot2/index.html) graphing library.
+If it's not installed, run this: `install.packages(ggplot2)`.
+For some examples on how to use ggplot, go [here](https://ggplot2.tidyverse.org/reference/geom_boxplot.html#examples).
+Interestingly enough, R comes installed with an example data.frame of data `mpg` that you can play with.

 `library(ggplot2)`

-Store the graph as a variable, `p`.
+Store the graph as a variable, e.g., `p`.

 ``p <- ggplot(bvtv, aes(factor(X2), `BV/TV%`, fill=factor(X2)))``